mosip/documentation/docs/MOSIP-Device-Service-Specification.md

       "serviceVersion": "Device service version",
-      "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "Baseurl to reach to the device", "digitalId": "Signed digital id as described in the digital id section of this document", "deviceCode": "A unique code given by MOSIP after successful registration", "env": "Target environment",
+      "deviceSubId": ["Array of supported device sub Ids"], "callbackId": "Baseurl to reach to the device", "digitalId": "Signed digital id as described in the digital id section of this document.", "deviceCode": "A unique code given by MOSIP after successful registration", "env": "Target environment",
       "purpose": "Auth  or Registration",